Workers Comp Settlement Back Injury In New York

 Some back and spine injuries are mild enough to only require a few days of rest to feel better.
 Others are so extensive that they require medication, surgery, long-term physical therapy, and other typical interventions.
 No matter what your degree of damage, your pain and disability will likely only get worse without treatment.
 Some of the most common types of workers compensation back injuries include:

 - Compression fracture: Trauma is a common cause of a compression fracture.
 It can also occur due to the vertebra in the back weakening over time.
-When this injury occurs at work, it is often due to a fall, lifting too much weight, or another event that places considerable stress on the back or spine.
+When this injury occurs at work, it is often due to a fall, lifting too much weight, or another event that places considerable stress on the back or spinal cord.

 - Disc protrusion: When the interverbal disc of the back ruptures, the result can be significant leg pain.
 That is because the nerves of this area send electrical signals to the legs to move and the injury disrupts this process.
 Falls, as well as improper lifting or twisting, are the most frequent causes of this type of injury.